itskingori/sanaa/docs/index.md

 ```

 The status endpoint will return a `200 OK` HTTP response with details of the
 conversion job.
-An example of one that's still in processing:
+An example of one that's succeeded:

 ```http
 HTTP/1.1 200 OK